anyscale/templates/templates/triton_services/README.md

 In this tutorial, you will learn:
 1. Build Docker image for Triton Server to run in Anyscale platform.
 2. Compile model using Triton's Python backend on Anyscale Workspaces.
-3. Run Triton Server locally on Anyscale Workspaces.
+3. Run Triton Server on Ray Serve locally on Anyscale Workspaces.
 4. Deploy the application on Anyscale Services.

 **Note**: This guide is not meant to substitute with the official Triton documentation.